Good Fortune - Corporate Headquarters

 Good Fortune facilities perform prosperity:

-• Flowing water features—feng shui principles in corporate design
+• Garden spaces with flowing water features and feng shui principles in corporate design

 Headquarters